ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     after interaction or send an HTTP POST request.
 This URI MAY be unique per request and MUST be hosted by or accessible by the client instance.
 This URI MUST be an absolute URI, and MUST NOT contain
     any fragment component.
-This URI MUST be protected by HTTPS, be hosted on a server local to the RO's browser ("localhost"), or use an application-specific URI scheme.
 If the client instance needs any state information to tie to the front channel interaction response, it MUST use a unique callback URI to link to that ongoing state.
 The allowable URIs and URI patterns MAY be restricted by the AS